dylanews/systemdevopsassignment1/README.md

 Linting:
 - Linting is a tool that analyses source codes and to report or notify any bugs, errors, or suspicious constructs.
 In this program, there was a test-lint script that has been provided but there was no framework mentioned.

+Integration-Testing:
+- Integration testing is the phase in software testing in which the software modules are then to be combined and tested altogether as a group.
+It is used to evaluate the compliance of a system or component with specific functional requirements.
+Originally, in the script folder for integration-testing, there were no mocha reporters being mentioned.
+In the config.yml for circleci, there was also nothing mentioned in regards to hosting the nodes and the database.

+e2e testing:
+- e2e is a technique of testing that tests the entire softare product from the beginning to the end to ensure that the app runs as expected.
+It ensures that everything is working perfectly without any issues.
+In this assignment, we have used qawolf as the e2e testing tool which was lacking in the scripting folder.
+For the production script, there was also a lack of database details.
+In the config.yml for circleci file, nothing was mentioned in regards to running the scripts or database.

 Explanation of solution:
 Building the Docker Image:
 - As mentioned, the Docker Image is a file consisting of multiplayer layers that allows the container to execute code.
 I have used the Docker image and implemented it as the image for circleci.
 Therefore, the docker image would always be used as an image and to help execute the container and the commands mentioned.